 If variable 1 increases, variable 2 will also decrease – and vice versa.

-Create Correlation Graph in Excel
+Create Correlation Chart in Excel

 Step 1: Create the correlation dataset.
 The independent variable should be in the left-hand side (X-axis) and the dependent variable should be in right-hand side (Y-axis).